 Grantee PartnerLa Frontera Arizona, Inc.

-Tucson was among the first cities to create a mariachi program as a vehicle to a college education for Mexican American youth.
-Over time it led to the creation of the Tucson International Mariachi Conference, artist Linda Ronstadt’s platinum-selling recordings of mariachi standards, the proliferation of numerous private and school-based programs, and the birth of curriculum-based mariachi and folklorico dance programs in schools through Tucson.
-Tucson mariachi teachers went on to seed programs in Las Vegas, San Francisco, Chicago, San Diego, New York and other cities.
+Tucson was among the first cities to create a mariachi program as a vehicle to a college education for Mexican American Youth.
+Over time it led to the creation of the Tucson International Mariachi Conference, artist Linda Ronstadt’s platinum-selling recordings of mariachi standards, the proliferation of numerous private and school-based programs, and the birth of curriculum-based mariachi and folklórico dance programs in schools through Tucson.
+Tucson mariachi teachers went on to seed programs in Las Vegas, San Francisco, Chicago, San Diego, New York, and other cities.

 At the school level these programs have become proven agents of academic and community success.
-Participation in mariachi and folklorico dance gives student self-confidence and workplace skills such as teamwork, discipline, and math and reasoning ability.
+Participation in mariachi and folklórico dance gives student self-confidence and workplace skills such as teamwork, discipline, and math and reasoning ability.
 Beyond school, the impact includes a less racist and more cohesive and civil community at large.

-This grassroots achievement that started in the Chicano community is a thoroughly American success story that has yet to be told in a comprehensive way.
+The grassroots achievement that started in the Chicano community is a thoroughly American success story that has yet to be told in a comprehensive way.
 With the proliferation of mariachi in public schools nationwide, the film and book will become a resource for the movement to continue to transform students’ lives and whole communities.